DavidEGrayson/aoe2recfun/README.md

-# Ruby code for AOE2DE replay
+# Ruby code for AOE2DE replays

 This repository contains code for reading and manipulating recorded games from Age of Empires II: Definitive Edition.